saldhyyoga/oca/README.md

 How to run this app

-Clone this repository and change directory to bahasakita-test
+Clone this repository and change directory
 ```
 https://github.com/saldhyyoga/oca.git
 ```